beaurancourt/Dynamic-Lairs/Galdrtre/WhisperingWillows.md

 # The Whispering Willows

-A small (50'x50') Shadowed Sinkhole of evil guarded by a stand of Three (3) _Galdrtré_ in the guise of Weeping Willows standing over a **Stagnant Pond.** Such an act of cruelty has befouled the spring, leaving it stagnant as though her corpse still lies within.
-Near the pond, to the north-east 30', is a **Coyote Den** which houses Nine (9) Zombified Coyotes (stats as _Zombified Jackals_).
+A small (50'x50') Shadowed Sinkhole of evil guarded by a stand of Three (3) _Galdrtré_ in the guise of Weeping Willows standing over a **Stagnant Pond.** Near the pond, to the north-east 30', is a **Coyote Den** which houses Nine (9) Zombified Coyotes (stats as _Zombified Jackals_).
 Any who wander too close to the pond are _Enthralled_ by the Galdrtré, and made to drown themselves in the pond.
 (This was the fate of the Coyotes when they made their den too close).

 ## Stagnant Pond